 - Curves.
 The Curves box provides the following options: - Select Edges, Curves Segment.
-Displays the selected curves, edges, sketches, or sketch segments. - Text.
-The Text box provides the following options: - Text.
-Displays the entered text along the selected entity in the Graphics window.
+Display the selected curves, edges, sketches, or sketch segments. - Text.
+The options are: - Text.
+Display the entered text along the selected entity in the Graphics window.
 If you do not select an entity, the text is displayed horizontally starting at the origin. - Bold Style.
 Bold the selected text. - Italic Style.
 Italicize the selected text. - Rotate Style.
 Rotate the selected text. - Left Alignment.
 Justify text to the left.
 Only available for text along an edge, curve or sketch segment. - Center Alignment.
 Justify text to the center.
 Only available for text along an edge, curve or sketch segment. - Right Alignment.
 Justify text to the right.
 Only available for text along an edge, curve or sketch segment. - Full Justify Alignment.
 Justify text.
 Only available for text along an edge, curve or sketch segment. - Flip.
-Provides the ability to flip the text. - Flip Vertical direction and back.
+Flip the text. - Flip Vertical direction and back.
 The Flip Vertical option is only available for text along an edge, curve or sketch segment.

 - Flip Horizontal direction and back.
 The Flip Horizontal option is only available for text along an edge, curve or sketch segment. - Width Factor.
-Provides the ability to widen each of your characters evenly by a specified percentage.
+Widen each of your characters evenly by a specified percentage.
 Not available when you select the Use document's font option. - Spacing.
-Provides the ability to modify the spacing between each character by a specified percentage.
+Modify the spacing between each character by a specified percentage.
 Not available when your text is fully justified or when you select the Use document's font option. - Use document's font.
 Selected by default.
-Provides the ability to clear the initial font and to choose another font by using the Font option button. - Font.
-Provides the ability to choose a font size and style from the Font dialog box.
+Clear the initial font and to choose another font by using the Font option button. - Font.
+Choose a font size and style from the Font dialog box.